 Welcome to ‘My Custard Pie’

-I’m Sally Prosser, a keen eater… of GOOD food…. and for me that’s about using the best, freshest, tastiest ingredients cooked from scratch.
+I’m Sally Prosser, food blogger, a keen eater… of GOOD food…. and for me that’s about using the best, freshest, tastiest ingredients cooked from scratch.
 Draw up a chair at my kitchen table, come with me to the market, consider difficult choices about food (especially when you live in a desert), share my cheese obsession, my journey to learn more about wine and explore some of the wackier sides of life here and away.

 So why might you want to stay and browse?

 From the moment I wake up I’m thinking about my next meal, I count myself very lucky to be able to do that with optimism.
 It seems like I’m not alone and you may be similarly obsessed.
 So perhaps I can inspire you with a simple recipe, an idea of what to cook for you or your family tonight.
 With privilege comes responsibility, and I find the world we live in a very scary place sometimes – especially about who we trust to control the thing we all share…our food supply.
 This is never far from my mind, dictates my choices (not easy when you live in such an unsustainable environment as I do) and maybe we can swap some ideas.
 I love to know where food comes from, how it’s produced, the story behind it – I hope you do too.